rackerlabs/support-how-to/content/cloud-dns/managed-dns-faq.md

 We’re also working in parallel to apply these and other Managed DNS improvements within our Cloud Control Panel.

-**NOTE:** The Cloud DNS service will continue to be available and supported during the Early Access phase.
+**Note:** The Cloud DNS service will continue to be available and supported during the Early Access phase.
 Zones (domains) and subdomains must be unique among Rackspace Dedicated Hosting, Cloud DNS, and Managed DNS (Early Access).

 #### What will happen to my Managed DNS zones (domains) after Early Access?

 The Managed DNS (Early Access) service will be subject to unscheduled downtime for maintenance, upgrades, and testing during this initial phase and therefore should *not* be used for any production applications, zones (domains), or subdomains.
 Although we will do our best to preserve any customer zones (domains) provisioned during Early Access, certain conditions might require us to remove Early Access usage prior to and in support of our next phase of Unlimited Availability.

-### FEATURES AND FUNCTIONALITY
+### Features and functionality

 #### What operations are supported by the Managed DNS API?